Inwa: Etymology

 The name Inwa (အင်းဝ) literally means "mouth of the Lake", reflecting its geographical location at the mouth of lakes in the Kyaukse District.
 Another theory states that it is derived from Innawa (အင်းနဝ), meaning "nine lakes" in the area.
 The city's classical name in Pali is Ratanapura (ရတနပုရ; "City of Gems").

 The modern standard Burmese pronunciation is Inwa ([ʔɪ́ɰ̃wa̰]), following the modern orthography.
 But the local Upper Burmese pronunciation is Awa ([ʔəwa̰]).
 Indeed, the spelling of the city in the royal records, all written prior to the modern Burmese spelling standardization drives, is အဝ (Awa), the phonetic spelling of the Upper Burmese usage.
 The most common Western transcription Ava comes from Awa via Portuguese.

 History

 Inwa was the capital of Myanmar (Burma) for nearly 360 years, on five separate occasions, from 1365 to 1842.
 So identified as the seat of power in Burma that Inwa (as the Kingdom of Ava, or the Court of Ava) was the name by which Burma was known to Europeans down to the 19th century.

 Foundation

-Strategically located on the confluence of Irrawaddy, and Myitnge rivers, and in the main rice-growing Kyaukse District of Upper Burma, the location of Ava had been scouted as a possible capital site as early as 1310 by King Thihathu.
+Strategically located on the confluence of the Irrawaddy, and Myitnge rivers, and in the main rice-growing Kyaukse District of Upper Burma, the location of Ava had been scouted as a possible capital site as early as 1310 by King Thihathu.
 Though Thihathu eventually built his new capital at Pinya a few miles east inland in 1313, Thihathu's great-grandson Thado Minbya, who unified the Sagaing and Pinya kingdoms in September 1364, chose the site of Inwa as his new capital.